-Lemon Garlic Butter Shrimp with Chilies is the perfect compliment for grilled meats and pasta.
-Its flavors are bright and garlicky and prep is uncomplicated.
+Lemon Garlic Shrimp sprinkled with Chilies is the perfect compliment for grilled meats and pasta with its bright and garlicky flavors!

 • Butter